No civil rights charges in police killing of paralyzed man

-DOVER, Del.
-(AP) — Federal officials say there’s insufficient evidence to pursue criminal civil rights charges against Delaware police officers who fatally shot a man in a wheelchair.
+Jeremy McDole, 28, was shot by Wilmington police in September 2015 after they responded to a 911 call about an armed man who had fired a gun.

+A bystander’s cell phone video shows officers repeatedly telling McDole, a career criminal who was paralyzed in a 2005 shooting, to drop his weapon and raise his hands.
+McDole can be seen reaching for his waist area before shots erupt.

-Officials from the U.S. attorney’s office in Delaware, the U.S. Justice Department’s civil rights division and the FBI met Friday with representatives of Jeremy McDole’s family.
-Authorities say the evidence doesn’t indicate that Wilmington officers willfully used excessive force in shooting the 28-year-old man in 2015.
+Officials from the U.S. Attorney’s office in Delaware, the U.S. Justice Department’s civil rights division and the FBI met Friday with McDole’s grandmother, sisters and attorneys who have represented the family.

-Police confronted McDole after a 911 call about an armed man who’d fired a gun.
-A bystander’s cellphone footage shows officers telling McDole repeatedly before they fire to drop a gun and raise his hands.

-City of Wilmington officials agreed last month to pay $1.5 million to settle a lawsuit filed by McDole’s family.

 Most Read Stories